The squid is a marine animal. Many people around the world eat this delicious animal. But the question has arisen in Muslim society – is squid halal?

-Because according to Hanafi Madhhab, eating only fish from aquatic animals is halal.
-It is not halal to eat any other animal.
-As such, since squid is not a fish, it is not legal to eat it.
+Because according to the Hanafi Madhhab, eating only fish from aquatic animals is halal.
+Eating any other animal is not halal.
+And since squid is not a fish, it is not halal to eat it.

 In the Holy Quran, Allah Ta’ala says,